Table of Contents

 The HPC's Work to Advance Health Equity

-The HPC’s public commitment involves the following:
+The HPC’s public commitment to health equity involves the following:

 • Dedicated time in public meetings, including the Annual Health Care Cost Trends Hearings, to highlight issues related to health equity and the HPC’s efforts to address them